warwolf521/RefactoringProject/README.md

 Then you need to connect to http://127.0.0.1:3000/registerSupervisor to create the first supervsor account.

 You can encounter an example of exercise for the platform here : https://github.com/GeoffreyHecht/FizzBuzzPasoAPaso

+Important: There seems to be a problem with path management under Windows, so I recommend using Linux (or correcting the problem).